PixelsCamp/docs/FAQ.md

 You can not engage in direct recruitment activities during Pixels Camp.
 The participants don't enjoy it, and we don't want to turn the event into a battlefield for hires.
 It's OK if the interest is mutual and both parties want to talk; it's definitely not OK if you're just preaching to the crowd or asking everybody to see you get someone interested.

-**Can I leave a few fliers on the tables to advertise my group/event/company?**
+**Can I leave a few flyers on the tables to advertise my group/event/company?**
 That would depend on what you're advertising.
 Talk to us at [pixelscamp@brpx.com](mailto:pixelscamp@brpx.com).